Who is the final villain of Peaky Blinders?

 While the show has introduced several formidable antagonists over the years, there are a few characters who stand out as potential final villains.
 One such contender is Oswald Mosley, a real-life British politician and leader of the British Union of Fascists.
 Mosley, portrayed brilliantly Sam Claflin, has already made his mark in previous seasons and could potentially become the ultimate adversary for the Shelbys.

 Another possible contender is Gina Gray, Tommy’s American wife.
 Introduced in the fourth season, Gina has proven to be a cunning and manipulative character.
-Her mysterious background and connections to the American mafia make her a formidable opponent, and her ambitions could potentially lead to a clash with Tommy.
+Her mysterious background and connections to the American mafia make her a formidable opponent, and her desire for power could lead her to become the final villain.

 FAQ